-CVB reps have told me that there’s a hierarchy of benefits available to travel writers, depending upon their outlets.
+Convention and Visitors Bureau (CVB) reps have told me there’s a hierarchy of benefits available to travel writers, depending upon their outlets.
 Print media is still considered king.
-And, print media with six figure circulations is the king of kings.
+And, print magazines with six figure circulations is the King of Kings.

-Tourism agencies and PR companies need to show a return on their investment if they host you on a press trip or Fam tour.
-They need to show the value of your published article, and most of the time print media will outweigh online sites.
+Tourism agencies and Public Relations (PR) companies need to show a return on their investment if they host you on a press trip or Fam tour.
+They need to show the value of your published article, and most of the time print media outweigh blogs.

 If you want those cool international press trips, print outlets are more likely to help you get comps than a blog.
 Because of this, every travel blogger can benefit by writing for print media as well as writing for their own website or blog.

 For a few years it seemed like the tables were turning and bloggers held the key to getting comps.
-But lately I’ve noticed that the tourism agencies have wised up - or tightened up.
+But, since 2015 I’ve noticed that the tourism agencies have tightened up.
 They realize that many travel websites and blogs are only read by a dozen people each day - and mostly those are friends and family.

-So they haven’t been getting enough advertising bang for their buck by sponsoring travel bloggers on press trips and Fam Tours.
+They haven’t been getting enough advertising bang for sponsoring travel bloggers on press trips and Fam Tours.
 They’re becoming more selective about accepting online assignments as collateral for these jaunts.